Assessing risk: a relational approach

 In order to undertake this course, we ask that you are a clinician or practitioner working in generic mental health services, social care, forensic mental health and the criminal justice system.

-Sessions will take place weekly on Friday afternoons from 2.30pm - 4.30pm.
+All the sessions in 2019 will take place weekly on Friday afternoons from 2.30pm - 4.30pm, on the following dates:

 27th September 2019